Georgia Commercial Tenant CAM Rights [2026 Guide]

 | 6-year total | $72,630 |

-At $199 for a CAMAudit scan, the return on audit investment is substantial: CAMAudit detects both the management fee stacking (Rule 3) and the pro-rata denominator error (Rule 4), and the combined recovery potential under the Georgia six-year SOL is $72,630.
+At $79 for a CAMAudit scan, the return on audit investment is substantial: CAMAudit detects both the management fee stacking (Rule 3) and the pro-rata denominator error (Rule 4).

 Georgia has no specific statutory procedure for commercial CAM disputes.
-The process is governed by the lease and general contract law.
 Practical steps:

 Step 1: Review the audit rights clause.
 Most NNN leases include an audit rights provision.
 Identify: how much notice is required, what records you can request, who pays for the audit, and whether there is a time limit on when you can exercise audit rights.

 Step 2: Send a written audit request.
-Certify by mail to the notice address specified in the lease.
-Request: annual CAM reconciliation statements, underlying invoices for major line items, the management fee calculation worksheets, the GLA schedule used to compute pro-rata shares, and any management agreements between the property management company and the landlord.
+Use certified mail to the notice address specified in the lease.
+Request: annual CAM reconciliation statements, underlying invoices for major line items, management fee calculation worksheets, GLA schedule used to compute pro-rata shares, and any management agreements between the property management company and the landlord.

 Step 3: Document your dispute in writing.
 Even before you have reviewed the records, send a written reservation of rights to the landlord stating that you are reviewing prior reconciliations and reserve all claims.
 This interrupts any account stated argument for the years in question.

 Step 4: Use certified mail for all communications.
-Georgia contract law does not require certified mail, but it creates a paper trail that is essential if the dispute goes to litigation.
+Georgia contract law does not require certified mail, but it creates a paper trail essential for litigation.

 | Item | Detail |